Bayesian distributionally robust variational inequalities: regularization and quantification: Model setup and background

-Definition \ref{def-1} states that a frequentist confidence region $\mathcal{P}_N$ contains the true distribution $P^c$ with probability at least $1-\alpha$ under repeated sampling.
-Common constructions that satisfy this criterion include ambiguity sets defined via moments \cite{delage2010distributionally}, $\phi$-divergences \cite{ben2013robust}, hypothesis tests \cite{bertsimas2018robust}, and Wasserstein/$\ell_1$/$\ell_\infty$ metrics \cite{jiang2018risk,kuhn2019wasserstein}.
-Next, we introduce a Bayesian analogue of Definition \ref{def-1} in the parametric setting.
+Definition \ref{def-1} states that a frequentist confidence region $\mathcal{P}_N$ contains the true distribution $P^c$ with probability at least $1-\alpha$ under repeated sampling. {Classical ambiguity sets satisfying such guarantees include constructions based on moments \cite{delage2010distributionally}, $\phi$-divergences \cite{ben2013robust,coppens2023ordered,shapiro2017distributionally}, hypothesis tests \cite{bertsimas2018robust}, and Wasserstein/$\ell_1$/$\ell_\infty$ metrics \cite{jiang2018risk,kuhn2019wasserstein}.
+In our setting, distributional uncertainty is modeled within a prescribed finite-mixture family through a Bayesian parametric ambiguity set over the mixture weights.
+This yields a fixed-dimensional parametric representation, while the uncertainty quantification is expressed in posterior terms.
+We therefore introduce below a Bayesian analogue of Definition \ref{def-1} in the parametric setting.}